 3. Want sparkling eyes?
 Look toward the light

-Lighting has a huge impact on what you look like in pictures.
+Lighting has a significant impact on what you look like in pictures.
 Good lighting lets you put your best foot forward.
 On the other hand, bad lighting can make even the best-looking person look like a villain in a horror movie.
-Here’s a handy guide to understanding how lighting changes what you look like.
+Here’s a handy guide to understanding how lighting changes your appearance.

 When taking photos, you want to avoid standing directly under a light.
 Direct light can create harsh shadows that make your skin look bad.
-Instead, try to get soft, natural light instead.
+Instead, try to get soft, natural light.
 It hides blemishes and other issues, which makes you look much better in pictures.

 Another way lighting can help you is by bringing attention to your eyes

 They’re the windows to the soul, after all.
-When posing for photos, you should face a light source so it illuminates your features and draws attention to your peepers.
+When posing for photos, you should face a light source, which illuminates your features and draws attention to your peepers.

-If there’s a light fixture nearby, point your eyes towards it and try to widen your eyes just a bit.
-Say you’re standing indoors and there’s a chandelier nearby.
+If there’s a light fixture nearby, point your eyes toward it and widen your eyes just a bit.
+Say you’re standing indoors, and there’s a chandelier nearby.
 Point your eyes towards it to get a flattering twinkle in your eyes.

-If that’s not possible and you’re outside, make sure you’re facing the sun and taking advantage of the natural light.
-If the bright sun is casting dark shadows, turn away from it so it’s behind you.
-Lighting can be a pretty complex subject, but luckily there are a ton of guides online to help you out.
+If that’s not possible and you’re outside, ensure you’re facing the sun and taking advantage of the natural light.
+If the bright sun is casting shadows, turn away from it so it’s behind you.
+Lighting can be a pretty complex subject, but luckily there are many guides online to help you out.

 4. This easy trick improves your standing pose

 Take it from the expert — model, actress and photographer Parmita Katkar.
-She says you should tilt your body so you’re standing in a three-quarters position.
+She says you should tilt your body to stand in a three-quarters position.
 Angle your torso away from the camera to add dimension and look slimmer in pictures.

 She also has an extra tip for women: Put your weight on the back hip.
-This makes the front leg, which is closest to the camera, look leaner.
+This makes the front leg, closest to the camera, look leaner.

-She says it’s a good way to create a feminine posture.
+She says it’s an excellent way to create a feminine posture.
 You don’t have to stick to that position, though: Feel free to move your leg around to create a variety of poses.
 Tap or click here for Parmita’s advice on looking better in full-body photos.

 5. Don’t force a smile

 We all feel the pressure to look as happy as possible.
 Sometimes, that leads to us smiling so widely it can look borderline goofy.
-When it comes to taking photos, a mysterious Mona Lisa smile can do you a world of good.
+When taking photos, a mysterious Mona Lisa smile can do a world of good.

 There are a ton of classic tips you can follow.
-For example, The Sun says you should push your tongue up against the back of your teeth so you look more relaxed.
-Apparently, this can also slim your face by tightening the chin.
+For example, The Sun says you should push your tongue up against the back of your teeth to look more relaxed.
+This can also slim your face by tightening the chin.